Wfdo97/Image2Netlist/README.md

 # Image-to-Netlist Conversion Pipeline

 This repository contains the implementation of an Image-to-Netlist Conversion pipeline.
 The tool extracts circuit layouts from image representations and generates a corresponding netlist.
 This is a proof of concept that can be improved and implemented in circuit analysis softwares.
-I can be beneficial for students and professionals in electronics and hardware design domains.
+It can be beneficial for students and professionals in electronics and hardware design domains.
 <img src="images/img1_results.jpg" width="800"/>

 ## Table of Contents